mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 Connector/NET allows a command to be executed even when `MySqlCommand.Transaction` references a commited, rolled back, or disposed `MySqlTransaction`.
-MySqlConnector will throw an `InvalidOperationException` if the `MySqlCommand.Transaction` property doesn't reference the active transaction.
+MySqlConnector will throw an `InvalidOperationException` if the `MySqlCommand.Transaction` property doesn’t reference the active transaction.
+This fixes <a href="https://bugs.mysql.com/bug.php?id=88611">MySQL Bug 88611</a>.
 To disable this strict validation, set <code>IgnoreCommandTransaction=true</code>
 in the connection string.
 See [Issue 474](https://github.com/mysql-net/MySqlConnector/issues/474) for more details.

 ### Exceptions